 Following her supervisor Prof. Lemme, she moved to the RWTH Aachen University in April 2017, where she continued her PhD studies at the department of Electrical Engineering, which is collaborating closely with AMO GmbH.

-She handed in her PhD thesis in September 2018 and will soon graduate from RWTH Aachen University.
+She handed in her PhD thesis in September 2018 and succesfully defended it in August 2019 at RWTH Aachen University, obtaining the title Dr.-Ing.

 Professional qualifications and skills of Sarah Riazimehr